johnfedoruk/bangular/aio/content/guide/reactive-forms.md

 For information on _template-driven forms_, see the [_Forms_](guide/forms) guide.

 In the next section, you'll set up your project for the reactive form demo.
-Then you'll learn about the [Angular form classes](guide/reactive-forms#essentials) and how to use them in a reactive form.
+Then you'll learn about the [Bangular form classes](guide/reactive-forms#essentials) and how to use them in a reactive form.